sinch/docs/docs/voice/voice-for-android-cloud/voice-android-cloud-calling.md

 ## Set Up an _App-to-Phone_ Call

 An _app-to-phone_ call is a call that is made to a phone on the regular telephone network.
 Setting up an _app-to-phone_ call is not much different than setting up an _app-to-app_ call.
-Instead of invoking the `callUser` method, invoke the [CallClient.callPhoneNumber()](reference/com/sinch/android/rtc/calling/CallClient.html) recommendation and should be prefixed with a ‘+’.
-E.g. to call the US phone number 415 555 0101, the phone number should be specified as “+14155550101”.
+Instead of invoking the `callUser` method, invoke the [CallClient.callPhoneNumber()](reference/com/sinch/android/rtc/calling/CallClient.html) recommendation and it should be prefixed with a ‘+’.
+For example, to call the US phone number 415 555 0101, the phone number should be specified as “+14155550101”.
 The ‘+’ is the required prefix and the US country code ‘1’ prepended to the local subscriber number.

 Placing an _app-to-phone_ call requires a developer account with credits.
-Topping up credits can be done on the Account page.
+Topping up credits can be done on your Sinch account page.
 Credits are used each time an _app-to-phone_ call is placed and the balance history is updated after each call.

 _App-to-phone_ calls can be tested by calling the following test number: _+46000000000_.
 When placing a call to this number, you will hear a voice prompt stating that the call has been connected, and shortly after that the call will automatically be ended.